TheFpiasta/study-csh-olympics/pdfToJson/n8n/n8n_io/README.md

 ```

 ## Note:
-for the regex chunker solution it is recommented to remove the first and last pages of the pdf, that have no needed information.
+For the regex chunker solution it is recommented to remove the first and last pages of the pdf, that have no needed information.

+We use the workflow "OnePdfToJson".